tomitribe/blog-video-community-contributions/README.md

 * You contribution must be new content not previously published on the web.
 * Check your content for TMs and copyrights.
 * Individuals emails are required, mailing lists representing a group are not accepted.
 * A tittle and brief description (100 words) is recommended.
-Providing could be used to feed the social media distribution with direct quotes from YOU.
+Providing draft description (or something that tells us about you) could be used to feed the social media distribution with a *direct quote* from YOU.